mheap/nexmo-developer/_documentation/en/messages/10-dlc/overview.md

 10DLC has many advantages.
 Here are a few of them:

-1. Flexibility: You can text with your business number or a local number to help you communicate with a personal feel.
+1. **Flexibility:** You can text with your business number or a local number to help you communicate with a personal feel.
-2. Send more messages: companies registering 10DLC campaigns can send up to 30 messages per second.
+2. **Send more messages:** companies registering 10DLC campaigns can send up to 75 messages per second.
-3. Better deliverability: 10DLC numbers are registered with the carriers, making your messages more likely to reach their recipient.
+3. **Better deliverability:** 10DLC numbers are registered with the carriers, making your messages more likely to reach their recipient.

-With all these advantages, it is no wonder so many companies are excited about 10DLC!

-## How to Link Your Number Without Any Hiccups

-Now that you know about all of the advantages of 10DLC, you may be wondering how you can register.

-Registering a 10DLC number with Vonage to send MMS messages is straightforward.

-## 10DLC Campaigns

-Some mobile providers, like AT&T and Verizon, require you to [register with The Campaign Registry](https://www.campaignregistry.com/) to use 10DLC to send MMS messages.

-The Campaign Registry calls itself a "reputation authority for business messaging on 10DLC."

-The Campaign Registry allows you to register your brand so companies can run their campaigns with the confidence of knowing "they are using an officially sanctioned product for their messaging termination."

 ## What Do I Do if I Have More Than 50 Numbers?

 Customers often ask us what to do if they have more than 50 numbers because, with 10DLC, you can link up to 50 numbers to a single campaign.
-If you have more than 50 numbers, you will need to create a new campaign.
+If you have more than 50 numbers, you should first evaluate whether or not you have a true business need to support more than 50 numbers.
+If so, you must submit a special business review application with T-Mobile.
+See [Linking numbers to 10 DLC campaigns](concepts/linking-numbers.md) to learn more about number pooling.

 ## References